Safeguarding Your Crypto Assets: 8 Essential Security Tips for Traders on the Internet

 Manage Privileges

 It is also wise to use a VPN extension or an application with a free trial version on all devices that will get connected to the Internet.
-You can go ahead and install the Chrome extension on the PC, as well as a VPN on the router.

 All devices on the network will be protected, and you will be able to change servers in the browser.
-This approach ensures that the impact of any misuse or compromise of the account will not exceed its necessary severity.

 INTERESTING STATISTICS